 Todd sees the traditional plan as saving and investing as much as one can and then spending as little as one can so they don’t outlive their money.
 Todd’s model for early or efficient retirement planning is capitalizing on models of cash flow, including paper assets (stocks, bonds, and mutual funds), personally owned businesses and real estate.

 If you’re not good at all those things, don’t worry.
 Todd’s got you covered.
-His first recommendation to you to start your early retirement plan or your catch-up retirement plan is to take his FREE 52-week e-course.
+His first recommendation to you to start your early retirement plan is to get the super-helpful Retirement Guide, Calculator and Community Director below.